-- Discuss the medial vowel sound /a/.
-Make sure students know that medial means middle.
-Role play with three students standing in a line.
-Who is in the middle?
-Each could hold a letter for the word had noting a is in the middle.
-Have students listen for the sound /a/ in dad, mad, sad as you say the words, slowly stretching out the sounds.
-Students repeat. - Write the words can, that, hat, bat, ran on the board to practise blending and segmenting the sounds together as a group, e.g. /c/ /a/ /n/ can.
-Emphasise the /a/ sound.
-Illustrate using alphabet letters for each word and touching them as the sounds are made for the word.
+• Discuss the sound of the blend /pl/.
+Write the words plot, plan, plus, plum, plug on the board to practise blending and segmenting the sounds together as a group, e.g. /pl/ /o/ /t/ plot.
+Illustrate using alphabet letters, touching them as the sounds are made for the word.

-- Talk about the words new, could, red, at, back, well, had, want.
+- Talk about the words we, me, down, my, play, away, stop, on.
 Read them together.
-Ask students to locate the words in the text.
-Print multiple sets of the flash cards from the inside front cover and use them to play a game of matching the words. - On a piece of paper, have students draw a picture from the story.
-They find the words in the story and write them and then read their sentence to a partner.
+Ask students to locate the words in the text. - Print multiple sets of the flash cards from the inside front cover.
+Play a game of matching the words.
+Find ones that rhyme with stop, on, my, down and invent words that rhyme with them.

-• Model reading of text with expression, noting punctuation, rhyme and change of characters.
+• Model reading of the text with expression, noting punctuation, rhyme and change of characters.